crankyMagician/cranky-magic-site/README.md

 ### 🔮 RTK Query API Magic 🔮

 The application uses the almighty **RTK Query** for API communication - because regular API calls are for MUGGLES!
-Our system combines the power of Redux Toolkit's Query features with the flexibility of Axios:
+Our enchanted API system adapts to different realms (development, staging, production) and provides UNPARALLELED magical powers:

 ```javascript
 // Import our magical hooks from the apiSlice